 ESMA regulates securities financing activities by setting out reporting requirements, data access, collection, verification, aggregation, comparison and publication of data on securities financing transactions (SFTs) by trade repositories (TRs).
-The Securities Financing Transactions Regulation (SFTR) is the main piece of EU legislation in this area.

 Securities Financing Transactions Regulation refers to transactions that are related to, inter alia, the build-up of leverage, pro-cyclicality, liquidity and maturity transformation, and interconnectedness in the financial markets.
 SFTs include:

 - securities or commodities lending and securities or commodities borrowing;

 - a buy-sell back transaction or sell-buy back transaction;